 The farmers own the land as independent farmers and by contract they become eGro's suppliers.
-This makes our supply lines predictable, organic and resilient to climate change. eGro buys back the products at the suppliers' farmgate, we process it centrally, cutting out the middlemen. eGro then sells, ships and delivers the product to the food and ingredients industry.
-By making our customers' supply chain completely sustainable we become an essential part of the global raw material industry from agriculture and forestry.
+This makes our supply lines predictable, organic and resilient to climate change. eGro buys back the products at the suppliers' farmgate, we process it centrally, cutting out the middlemen. eGro then sells, ships and delivers the product to the specialty store and retail supermarkets as well as our own webshop.
+By making our customers' supply chain completely sustainable we become an essential part of the global raw material industry from agroforestry.